coreruleset/documentation/content/development/contribution_guidelines.md

 Other anchors apart from `^` caret and `$` dollar exist, such as `\A`, `\G`, and `\Z` in PCRE.
 CRS **strongly discourages** the use of other anchors for the following reasons:

-- Not all regular expression engines support all anchors and the OWASP CRS should be compatible with as many regular expression engines as possible.
+- Not all regular expression engines support all anchors and OWASP CRS should be compatible with as many regular expression engines as possible.
 - Their function is sometimes not trivial.
 - They aren't well known and would require additional documentation.
 - In most cases that would justify their use the regular expression can be transformed into a form that doesn't require them, or the rule can be transformed (e.g., with an additional chain rule).